 The ET-733 features two probes at identical 6″ lengths, this is a welcome upgrade to the 732’s secondary 3″ probe.

-The main upgrade (and a feature I really love) is the unit comes with preloaded settings for veal, turkey, beef, lamb, chicken, and pork.
+The main upgrade (and a feature I really love) is the unit comes with preloaded settings for cold smoked ham, veal, turkey, beef, lamb, chicken, and even smoked pork belly strips.
 This makes cooking a breeze.
 Just select your meat and forget!

 Even better for you real meat lovers out there is that the unit also includes preloaded settings for elk, moose, deer, rabbit and many more not so common gamey meats.